 Who comes to choir camp?

-Our choir camp is designed to be fun for any child with an interest in singing!
-Some kids are brand new to singing, and also many of the kids present sing in one of our choirs at All Saints.
+Our choir camp is designed to be fun for any child with an interest in music.
+Some come to the camp with no musical experience, while others play an instrument or have sung elsewhere.
+Some sing in one of our choirs at All Saints.
 All that is required is a willingness to try new things (and maybe be a little silly) and a desire to learn about singing!

 Who runs the camp?